sandy9159/Arduino-based-camera-slider/README.md

 ![image](https://user-images.githubusercontent.com/19898602/159014034-3c9a50c3-61c3-40d2-836d-9cadc2317d33.png)

-SMT Assembly service of [JLCPCB.com](https://jlcpcb.com/IAT) is cherry on top now get your PCB fully assembled and save our time and money
+SMT Assembly service of [JLCPCB.com](https://jlcpcb.com/IAT) is cherry on top now get your PCB fully assembled and save your time and money
-Select components for your PCB from there Parts Library of 200k+ in-stock components (689 Basic components and 200k+ Extended components) they are offering $27 valued New User coupon  & $24 SMT coupons every month
+Select components for your PCB from there Parts Library of 200k+ in-stock components they are offering $27 valued New User coupon  & $24 SMT coupons every month
 $8.00 setup fee, and $0.0017  per joint

 Now no need to order components separately for you PCB and get free from stress of soldering them on PCB just try PCB SMT assembly service and get you PCB with components pre assembled ready for the project

 👉 Try PCBA service of JLCPCB.com/PCW and save your time and money, get PCB ready for project, 200K+ components in library of JLCPCB.com/PCW as well as 3rd party         parts to choose from.